Rebecca Redfern: Personal life

 Rebecca Redfern is the daughter of Katharine and Steve Redfern, and has three brothers, Anthony, Matthew and Nathan, all of whom have also swum competitively.
 Rebecca attended sixth form at Droitwich Spa High School where she studied A Levels in Maths, Business, and Psychology, and has subsequently graduated from the University of Worcester with an honours degree in Primary Initial Teacher Education.

 When Rebecca was 7 she was diagnosed with a degenerative eye condition known as retinitis pigmentosa, and now has grossly impaired visual fields with no peripheral vision and poor frontal vision.

 Rebecca is a member of Worcester Swimming Club and trains up to 16 hours per week in the pool plus four hours in the gym.
 She represents Worcester Swimming Club at club, county, regional and national level, as well as representing her country at international level.

 In September 2019, Rebecca's life started a major cycle of change when she discovered she was pregnant, and in fact had been in the early stages of pregnancy when winning World Championship gold in London.
 In July 2020, almost 3 weeks after his due date, baby Patrick was born.
 This didn't keep Rebecca out of the water though, and 8 weeks after the birth she was back onto the training programme at Worcester, albeit a reduced programme due to the COVID-19 pandemic.
 She took a difficult decision to defer the latter stages of her university degree to focus on swimming, targeting qualification for the Tokyo Paralympics.

 Alongside her successes in the pool, Rebecca has undertaken a significant programme of voluntary work throughout Worcestershire schools and societies, generally meeting with children under her strapline of "Inspiring the current and next generations".
 Since 2016, Rebecca has attended over 100 events, either opening new facilities, handing out medals at sports events, talking in school assemblies, or contributing to campaign videos.
 It is estimated that through this voluntary work, she will have reached in excess of 10,000 school children in various capacities.

-Rebecca is also the very proud patron of Worcestershire charity Sight Concern.
+Rebecca is also the patron of Worcestershire charity Sight Concern.

 In the 2024 King's Birthday Honours, Rebecca was appointed a Member of the Order of the British Empire, for services to young people and to the community in Worcestershire, her investiture being conducted by the Prince Of Wales at Windsor Castle in November 2024.

 In recognition of her sporting successes and her general contributions to her home town, Rebecca was instated as a Freeman of Droitwich Spa in February 2025.

+In March 2026, Rebecca gave birth to her second child when baby Elsie was born.
+Within 8 weeks of the birth she was back in training for the 2026 Commonwealth Games for which she was subsequently selected.